mdranaa/pos/README.md

 Ask to add:

-- `Dockerfile` for frontend & backend
+- `Dockerfile` for Client & Server
 - `docker-compose.yml` for the full stack

 ---